Treat your poor energy, erection problems, fatigue and low sexual desire

 Personalized for You

-To be successful, testosterone therapy must be personalized to your specific situation.
+Do you want a physician monitored program that will help maintain your safety?
 Do you want to have children in the future?
+Have you attempted testosterone and did not have any results?
 Have you had prostate cancer?
 Are you on other steroidal medication?
-These are just a few examples of personal considerations that must be taken into consideration when devising a treatment plan.
+These are just a few examples of personal questions that must be taken into consideration when devising a treatment plan.
 Your lifestyle and future goals may affect how we treat your Low T today.

 Low T After Steroid Use

 Anabolic steroid use is prevalent in the United States.
-Steroids can cause a number of problems such as low testosterone, and male infertility.
+Steroids abuse can cause a number of problems such as cardiovascular disease, renal problems, and male infertility.
 It can also result in abnormal hormonal levels, liver dysfunction, high cholesterol and a number of other problems.